webiik/components/README.md

 Loggers
 -------
 #### Add Logger
-To process logs you have to add some logger(s) to Log component.
-Log component comes with 3 optional loggers: ErrorLogger, FileLogger and MailLogger.
+To process logs you have to add some logger(s) to Log.
+Log comes with 3 optional loggers: ErrorLogger, FileLogger and MailLogger.
 ```php
 addLogger(callable $factory): Logger
 ```